 If there is one thing I can’t stand it’s clutter.

 I honestly cannot handle things lying around where they should not be.
 Now there is a huge difference between a collection of something and clutter.
 So, that giant pile of books in the corner of my dining room, the one that has been waiting for a book shelf for the last two years – that’s a collection.
 The bowl on the shelf with bits and bobs that get left on the kitchen counter and have no home – that’s clutter.
+That’s not to say some collections don’t belong in storage units, but that’s a topic for another post.
+Lets deal with the clutter for now!

 The stuff with “no home” is the stuff that drives me mad.